Blog · By The Packaging Vista Team · June 20, 2026

 Rigid Boxes: The Complete Guide to Premium Packaging

 A rigid box is made from thick chipboard wrapped in printed paper – it does not fold flat, it arrives pre-formed, and that is exactly what gives it a heavy, luxury feel.
-This article goes deeper on rigid boxes than our box styles overview.
+Rigid boxes, also called set-up boxes, are the heavyweight of premium packaging: the kind of two piece box you find around prestige beauty, fine jewelry, and high-end gift sets.
+This article goes deeper on rigid boxes, magnetic closure boxes, and what makes a premium gift box than our box styles overview, and complements our luxury packaging guide.

 How rigid boxes are made